 Fulfilling HB 1110 by the State's June 30 deadline, and taking more time to consider the ramifications of the sweeping and impactful One Seattle Plan, is the wiser course.

-The increased housing mandated under HB 1110 will by itself multiply the number of units throughout the city, meet the housing targets, and at the same time be more likely to preserve the character of our neighborhoods.
+The increased housing mandated under HB 1110 will by itself multiply the number of units throughout the city, may meet the housing targets, and at the same time be more likely to preserve the character of our neighborhoods.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.